jxxcarlson/elm-tar/README.md

 ```
    encodeFiles : List ( FileRecord, Data ) -> Encode.Encoder
 ```
-to tar an arbitrary set of files, whch may contain either text or binary data, where
+to tar an arbitrary set of files.
+The files may contain either text or binary data, where

 ```
   type Data